Château de l'Hers

-From prehistory to late antiquity
+History

+Early history

 Various elements of the château de l'Hers attest to the occupation of this strategically important location as a control point for river traffic, since late Antiquity at the latest.
 Several tombs with saddleback roofs form a small 6th-7th necropolis not far from the first known chapel of the château, dedicated to Saints Cosmas and Damian.
 An excavation of this ruined church found lithic industries, and sherds from antiquity and the Iron Age, fragments of Tegula tiles and a cipolin cladding probably dating to Antiquity were re-used in the masonry.
 A large number of weapons, coins and medals were found in the area.
 The tollgate on the Rhône was put in place in 79 AD under Vespasian, according to V. Millet (1864).

 There must have been a Roman castrum, probably destroyed in the great invasions.
 This appeared under the name of castellum de Leri in a 913 charter.
 It was signed by Louis the Blind and ceded it to Foulques, Bishop of Avignon.

-The old château of Châteauneuf-du-Pape
+Châteauneuf-du-Pape

 In 1077, his successor Rostaing granted the fief to Pierre d'Albaron, who built a keep there.
 The first mention of a Castro Novo (new fortified village), which led to the name Châteauneuf-du-Pape, does not appear until 1094 It became the château de l'Hers after it was expanded in the 12th century and then was renovated for the first time during the 13th century.
 Certain historians have said that the Knights Templar used it at the end of the 12th century.
 This legend was disproven by the historians in the 20th century.